 No, do not submit references with your application.
 Candidates who are invited for an individual interview will be asked to provide contact information (phone number and email address) for one academic reference and one employment reference.
 You may want to think about whom you will ask in case you are invited for an interview.

 First, ensure that you have a strong idea of the ESP/IESP in general and especially the workshops.
 Sometimes we don’t invite candidates for an interview if their application doesn’t demonstrate good knowledge of the program or the facilitator job.
 Second, make sure that your résumé is up to date and complete – it’s confusing for us if you mention relevant experience in your cover letter and/or your application form, but not on your résumé.
 Finally, review and edit your application carefully to ensure that everything is correct and complete.

 A group interview brings together about twenty candidates applying for various facilitator positions.
 Staff and former facilitators observe candidates as they engage in group activities similar to those used in ESP/IESP workshops.
 If you are invited for a group interview, you will receive additional information about the interview process and how to prepare.

-Group interviews will be held early June 2018 (exact dates to be confirmed).
+Group interviews will be held June 4th and 5th, 2018.
 Each group interview lasts approximately two hours and is held at Carleton University.
 The exact times and locations will be provided to candidates who are invited for a group interview.
 NOTE: Invited candidates participate in just one group interview.

 Group interviews are a key component of facilitator hiring.
 If you are unable to attend, you may still apply, however, preference will be given to candidates who participate in a group interview.
 Should we be unable to identify a qualified candidate through the group interviews, we will revisit all applications for a given position.
 Please indicate in your cover letter if you are unable to attend a group interview.